reruo321/OS-Self-Study/_Appendix/File System/Link/README.md

 | Supporting OS | Windows | Windows | Windows<br>Linux<br>Unix | Windows<br>Linux |

 ### 1. Shortcut
-**Shortcut** which we have seen in Windows is not supported in Linux.
+**Shortcut** which we have seen in Windows is not officially supported in Linux.
 Users can either use the similar one - *symbolic link*, or make a shortcut-like thing manually.
-Usually, Linux *shortcut* means *symbolic link*.
+Users often uses the term "Linux *shortcut*" to describe *symbolic link*.

 ### 2. Junction
+**Junction** is an NTFS specific terminology, so there's no official Linux support.
+We can use *symbolic link* instead, or install the 3rd-party application to support the junction point.
 ### 3. Symbolic Link
 ### 4. Soft Link
 **Soft link** means *symbolic link* in Linux.
 ### 5. Hard Link

-## 2. Junction
-**Junction** is processed at the server.

-* It is processed at the server.
-* It can point to directory.

-## 3. Symbolic Link
-**Symbolic link (soft link)** is a link to point to a file or directory.

-In Linux/Unix, it is a pointer.
-In Windows, it is a file-system object, being supported natively under NTFS since Vista version.

-### vs Shortcut
-It seems to be the same as shortcut, but actually there are some differences:

-* It is a file-system level.
-* Especially POSIX-compliant ones are not files but entries into the inode table.
-* It can refer to destination via either an absolute or a relative path.

-### vs Junction

-It is also different from junction in several ways.

-* While junction is processed at the server, symbolic link is done at the client.

-## 4. Hard Link
-**Hard link**

-It also exists in Linux, but only applied to files.
+**Hard link** also exists in Linux, but only applied to files.
 (No directories.)